-Oftentimes, when we think about our health, we almost immediately think about the main, overarching physical aspects of “health.”
-You know, the things we eat, how often we exercise, and whether or not our bodies are prone to illness.
-But here’s a plot twist: What if when we thought about our health, we also included our mental wellbeing in that equation?
+When you think about your health, what's your first thought?
+What springs to mind may include the main, overarching physical aspects of health — the things you eat, how often you exercise, and whether your body is prone to illness.
+But what if when you think about health, you included mental well-being in the equation?

 5 Reasons Why Mental Health Awareness is Important

 What is mental health?

 Fun fact: your mind is the most powerful muscle in your entire body.
 It makes sense when you think about it — your brain is the wizard in control behind the curtain.
 But what exactly is mental health?

 Chances are if you asked 100 people, you’d get 100 different answers.
 According to the Substance Abuse and Mental Health Services Administration, mental health encompasses your emotional, social, and psychological well-being.
 Throughout the course of your lifetime, your mental health impacts how you think, feel, and act, plus helps determine how you deal with stress, how you relate to others, and how you make your choices.

 “When in a state of good mental health, a person has a generally positive outlook, can accomplish daily tasks, maintain relationships and engage in meaningful recreation,” said Dr. Darleen Dempster, a clinical faculty member in the clinical mental health counseling program at Southern New Hampshire University.
 “This includes a sense of balance and empowerment to set boundaries and address life and work goals, step by step.”